Tutorial: Discover physical servers with Azure Migrate: Discovery and assessment

 - Execute the PowerShell script to launch the appliance configuration manager.

 - Configure the appliance for the first time, and register it with the project using the project key.

 1. Generate the project key

-In 1:Generate project key, provide a name for the Azure Migrate appliance that you'll set up for discovery of physical or virtual servers.
+- In 1:Generate project key, provide a name for the Azure Migrate appliance that you set up for discovery of physical or virtual servers.
 The name should be alphanumeric with 14 characters or fewer.

-Select Generate key to start the creation of the required Azure resources.
-Do not close the Discover servers page during the creation of resources.
+- Select Generate key to start the creation of the required Azure resources.
+Don't close the Discover servers page during the creation of resources.

-Copy the key as you'll need it to complete the registration of the appliance during its configuration.
+- Copy the key as you need it to complete the registration of the appliance during its configuration.

 2. Download the installer script

-In 2: Download Azure Migrate appliance, click Download.
+In 2: Download Azure Migrate appliance, select Download.